Electron-Cash/chaquopy-ec-source/product/README.md

 # Build

-Create a file `product/local.properties` with the following content (expand the variables yourself):
+Create a `local.properties` file in `product` (i.e. the same directory as this README), with the following content (expand the variables yourself):

 	sdk.dir=$ANDROID_SDK
 	ndk.dir=$ANDROID_SDK/ndk-bundle